 Helen Hiebert worked at Dieu Donné Papermill in NYC for 6 years, where she learned to make paper and was exposed to a variety of artists and techniques.
 She constructs installations, sculptures, films, artist books and works in paper using handmade paper as her primary medium.
 She teaches, lectures and exhibits her work internationally and has taught at the Penland School, Haystack Mountain School, Women’s Studio Workshop, the Papierwespe in Vienna, Austria and the Oregon College of Art and Craft.
-Helen is the author of the books The Papermaker’s Companion, Papermaking with Plants, Playing With Pop-Ups, Playing With Paper, and Paper Illuminated.
+Helen is the author of the books The Papermaker’s Companion, Papermaking with Plants, Playing With Pop-Ups, Playing With Paper, Paper Illuminated and The Art of Papercraft.
 Helen serves as an advisor for Hand Papermaking Magazine, is a member of the national and international hand papermaking organizations, writes a weekly blog, The Sunday Paper and hosts the podcast Paper Talk.

 Each morning will include demonstrations and time for experimentation and refinement of processes.
 We will spend the afternoons making paper & exploring creative papermaking techniques.
 Immerse yourself in handmade paper as you: